polywrap/documentation/src/docs/quick-start/workflows/running-workflows.md

 A workflow consists of a tree of `Jobs` and `Steps`.

 A `Job` is an independent, named unit that can contain an array of `Steps` named `steps` and/or a set of sub-`Jobs` named `jobs`.
-Each `Job` is run asynchronously, and therefore `Jobs` may run in any order.
+Each `Job` runs asynchronously, and therefore `Jobs` may run in any order.
+Although all the sub-jobs are guaranteed to be executed after the parent job completes.
+Outputs of the parent jobs can be referenced as the input of any of its sub-jobs.
 By default, [`run`](../../reference/cli/commands/run) will run all jobs in a workflow.
 A `Job` index can be provided to [`run`](../../reference/cli/commands/run) to execute a specific job.

 A `Step` is a wrapper invocation.
 An array of `Steps` runs synchronously--i.e. in the order defined in the workflow.

 The result of a `Job` or `Step` can be passed as an input argument to a `Job` or `Step` that is its child in the tree hierarchy.